Melchior Palyi: Early life

-Melchior Palyi was born in Budapest, Hungary on March 14, 1892.
+Melchior Palyi was born in Budapest, Hungary on 14 March 1892.

 Education

-Palyi obtained a masters degree in law from University of Budapest.
-He received his doctorate in Economics from the University of Munich in 1915.
+Palyi obtained a master's degree in law from University of Budapest.
+He received his doctorate in Economics from the Ludwig-Maximilians-Universität München in 1915.

 Career

 From 1915 to 1918, Palyi worked for the Austro-Hungarian Bank and the Hungarian Ministry of Agriculture.
-From 1918 to 1933, he taught at the University of Munich, the University of Göttingen and the University of Kiel.
-After Max Weber's death in 1920, Palyi and Siegmund Hellmann edited and collected student notes of Weber's last complete lecture series—entitled the General Economic History—into a volume that was published in 1923.
+From 1918 to 1933, he taught at the Ludwig-Maximilians-Universität München, the University of Göttingen and Kiel University.
+After Max Weber's death in 1920, Palyi and Siegmund Hellmann edited and collected student notes of Weber's last complete lecture series – entitled the General Economic History – into a volume that was published in 1923.
 Palyi was a visiting professor at the universities of Oxford, California in Los Angeles, and Chicago between 1926 and 1928.
-In 1928, he became an economist at the Deutsche Bank and advised the Reichbank beginning in 1931.
+In 1928, he became an economist at the Deutsche Bank and advised the Reichsbank beginning in 1931.
 Both positions ended in 1933.
 Until 1931, Palyi was also a Professor of Finance at the Graduate School of Commerce in Berlin.
-After the Nazi seizure of power, Palyi emigrated to the United Kingdom and resumed lecturing at Oxford, before returning to the United States and resuming his position as a visiting professor in Chicago between 1933 and 1937.
+After the Nazi seizure of power, Palyi immigrated to the United Kingdom and resumed lecturing at Oxford, before returning to the United States and resuming his position as a visiting professor in Chicago between 1933 and 1937.
 Three years after leaving the University of Chicago, he was a lecturer at Northwestern University.
 Between 1961 and 1968, Palyi wrote business columns for the Chicago Tribune.
 He then wrote for the Commercial & Financial Chronicle for the next two years.
-Palyi died on July 28, 1970 at Billings Memorial Hospital in Chicago.
+Palyi died on 28 July 1970 at Billings Memorial Hospital in Chicago.